Video in Black man’s suffocation shows cops put hood on him

 James said Wednesday that investigation is continuing.

-“I want everyone to understand that at no point in time did we feel that this was something that we wanted not to disclose,” Rochester Mayor Lovely Warren said at press briefing.
-“We are precluded from getting involved in it until that agency (the AG’s office) has completed their investigation.”
+“I want everyone to understand that at no point in time did we feel that this was something that we wanted not to disclose,” Rochester Mayor Lovely Warren said at a press briefing.
+“We are precluded from getting involved in it until that agency has completed their investigation.”

 One officer wrote that they put the hood on Prude because he was spitting continuously in the direction of officers and they were concerned about coronavirus.

-Still, activists demanded that officers involved with Prude’s death be prosecuted on murder charges and that they be removed from the department while the investigation proceeds.
+Activists demanded that officers involved be prosecuted on murder charges and that they be removed from the department while the investigation proceeds.

 “The police have shown us over and over again that they are not equipped to handle individuals with mental health concerns.
 These officers are trained to kill, and not to deescalate.
 These officers are trained to ridicule, instead of supporting Mr. Daniel Prude,” Ashley Gantt of Free the People ROC said at the news conference with Prude’s family.